-Matthew T. Page was until recently the U.S. intelligence community’s top expert on Nigeria.
+Matthew T. Page was until recently the U.S. intelligence community’s top Nigeria expert.
 For more than a decade, senior policymakers at the White House, State Department, Defense Department, and in Congress have sought out his analysis on Africa’s most populous country and largest economy.
-Matthew is the co-author of Nigeria: What Everyone Needs to Know, forthcoming from Oxford University Press in 2017.

 Matthew is now a leading public intellectual focused on Nigeria.
 He is an associate fellow of the Chatham House Africa Programme in London and a non-resident fellow with the Centre for Democracy and Development in Abuja.
 Matthew is also a non-resident scholar with the Democracy, Conflict, and Governance Program at the Carnegie Endowment for International Peace.
 He is the co-author of Nigeria: What Everyone Needs to Know (Oxford University Press, 2018).

 Previously with the Department of State’s Bureau of Intelligence and Research, Matthew also served as Deputy National Intelligence Officer for Africa with the National Intelligence Council.
 During his 13 years in the intelligence community, he wrote articles for senior policymakers on a wide range of political, military, and socioeconomic topics affecting Nigeria.
 He also served as senior analyst for West Africa at the Defense Intelligence Agency and as an Africa analyst with the U.S. Marine Corps.
 From 2015 to 2016, Matthew was an International Affairs Fellow at the Council on Foreign Relations.